neogeno/shango-lightning-wallet/README.md

 * **Quick On-boarding**.
 I believe there is a better alternative to running a limited version of a node on your phone that takes almost half an hour to get the synchronisation ready before you can start using it.
 Shango lets you use LND now without waiting by spinning up a ready to use, blockchain synchronised LND node with connected peers the moment you download the app.

 * **Multiple Devices, One Wallet**.
-Whether you run your own node or use the AWS Cloud node, you can install Shango on multiple devices and access your node to make payments from anywhere at home, work or on the go.
-If your phone gets run over by a monster truck, just pickup another device and continue like nothing happened.
-Why maintain a seperate node and wallet on your phone, tablet and PC?
+Whether you run your own node or use the AWS Cloud node, you can install Shango on multiple devices and access your node to make payments from anywhere at home, work or overseas.
+Most people have enough difficulty keeping track of their savings and current account already, why maintain a seperate node and individual wallet on your phone, tablet and PC in addition to that?

 * **Send and Receive payments**.
 Shango can send and receive payments with no additional software.
 Due to security reasons, most wallets will not allow you to receive payments on your phone.
 If they do, they do it by having additional layers of servers in between to accomplish this and this means they are no longer running a pure LND server and have their own code added to it.

 * **Better security of funds**.
-Your own node or Shango cloud nodes **can be** online all the time, mobile wallets are not and you don't want your phone and funds to go down the toilet, literally.
-The way the Lightning Network works, if you open a channel to someone and they decide to get naughty and force close based on a previous state, their version is what gets broadcasted to the blockchain and you may lose money.
+Your own node or Shango cloud nodes **can be** online all the time, mobile wallets are not especially if you live in a country with unstable power and limited cell phone coverage.
+The way the Lightning Network works, if you open a channel to someone and they decide to get naughty and  broadcast their version of your balance to the blockchain you may lose money.
 Since your phone's node is off-line most of the time it won't notice.
 I know there are other proposed solutions like Watchtowers (https://www.coindesk.com/laolu-building-watchtower-fight-bitcoin-lightning-fraud/) but  this is not ready now and we have no idea if and when this concept will be popular.
 Ultimately, this still goes back to outsourcing your security to someone else/ another server so this is just the same as outsourcing your node in the first place.
 You need something like the Shango Cloud Node or your own Privately hosted node which can be called upon 24x7 and will always stay on-line to catch such cheaters in the act.

 * **Stability**.
 LND was written with a server running Linux in mind.
 Call me crazy, but I don't think phones make very good servers.
 The current wallets in the market try to shoehorn LND into running on your phone.
 This will inevitably result in crashes, unexpected behaviour and will take a lot of effort before it comes close to the operation and stability of LND running on a Linux server connected 24x7.